RunLLM/gitbook/example-workflows/quickstart-tutorial.md

 ---
 ### Saving Data
 Finally, we can save the transformed table `strlen_table` back to the Aqueduct demo database.
-See [here](https://docs.aqueducthq.com/integrations/using-integrations) for more details around using integration objects.
+See [here](https://docs.aqueducthq.com/integrations/using-integrations) for more details around using resource objects.